This page last reviewed June 29, 2015

 Calculate cumulative impacts for one or multiple facilities and one or multiples pollutants

-- HARP 2 is now available for use developing facility emission inventories and conducting health risk assessments.
+- HARP2 is updated on June 29, 2015.
+HARP 2 is now available for use developing facility emission inventories and conducting health risk assessments.
 HARP2 can calculate Tier 1 and Tier 2 risk assessments.
-The ability to conduct Tier 3 and Tier 4 risk assessments will be completed by summer 2015.
+The ability to conduct Tier 3 and Tier 4 risk assessments will be completed by fall 2015.

 - Yan-Ping Zuo - (916) 322-1617